Hubert Humphrey: Chicago riots and party fallout

 Humphrey's inaction during these incidents, Johnson's and Daley's behind-the-scenes maneuvers, public backlash against Humphrey's winning the nomination without entering a single primary, and Humphrey's refusal to meet McCarthy halfway on his demands, resulting in McCarthy's refusal to fully endorse him, highlighted turmoil in the Democratic Party's base that proved to be too much for Humphrey to overcome in time for the general election.
 The combination of Johnson's unpopularity, the Chicago demonstrations, and the discouragement of liberals and African-Americans after the assassinations of Robert F. Kennedy and Martin Luther King Jr. that year, all contributed to his loss to former Vice President Nixon.
-Nevertheless, as Wallace lost support among white union members, Humphrey regained strength and the final polls showed a close race.
+Nevertheless, as American Independent Party candidate George Wallace lost support among white union members, Humphrey regained strength and the final polls showed a close race.
 Humphrey reversed his Vietnam policy, called for peace talks, and won back some of the antiwar Democrats.

 Nixon won the electoral college and the election.
-Humphrey lost the popular vote by less than one percent, with 43.4% for Nixon (31,783,783 votes) to 42.7% (31,271,839) for Humphrey, and 13.5% (9,901,118) for Wallace.
-Humphrey carried just 13 states with 191 electoral college votes, Nixon carried 32 states and 301 electoral votes, and Wallace carried five states and 46 electoral votes.
+Humphrey lost the popular vote by less than one percent, with 43.4% for Nixon (31,783,783 votes) to 42.7% (31,271,839) for Humphrey, and 13.5% (9,901,118) for George Wallace.
+Humphrey carried just 13 states and the District of Columbia with 191 electoral college votes, Nixon carried 32 states and 301 electoral votes, and Wallace carried five states and 46 electoral votes.
 In his concession speech, Humphrey said, "I have done my best.
 I have lost; Mr. Nixon has won.
 The democratic process has worked its will."